vugn/test-interchain/README.md

 4. Open http://localhost:3000, select "Osmosis Devnet" or "Cosmos Hub Devnet" from the chain dropdown in the top right corner then click "Connect Wallet" in the left sidebar to connect to the chain
 5. Go to "Faucet" to get some test tokens and enjoy!

-## Bitora Features
+## Cosvian Features

-Bitora provides a comprehensive platform for interacting with the Interchain ecosystem ⚛️
+Cosvian provides a comprehensive platform for interacting with the Interchain ecosystem ⚛️

 | Category                       | Tools                                                                                                                                                                                                     | Description                                                                                                         |
 | ------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |